apify/apify-docs/sources/platform/limits.md

 ---
 title: Limits
-description: Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of actors and tasks per user.
+description: Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of Actors and tasks per user.
 sidebar_position: 16
 category: platform
 slug: /limits